 How do I purchase the Windows 7 ESUs?

 Previously, the extended security updates were only available to enterprise customers in Volume Licensing.

-It will be possible to purchase the Extended Security Updates for Windows 7 starting on December 1, 2019, through the Cloud Solution Provider (CSP) program.
+It has been possible to purchase the Extended Security Updates for Windows 7 starting on December 1, 2019, through the Cloud Solution Provider (CSP) program.

 You purchase Extended Security Updates for full 12-month periods.
 According to Microsoft, it will not be possible to purchase partial periods, such as for 6 months.

 There will only be one MAK license key that you will need to apply to all your machines.